syl20bnr/spacemacs-elpa-mirror/melpa/isearch+-readme.txt

      during isearch - toggle `isearchp-set-region-flag'.
    - Command `isearchp-set-region-around-search-target' - manually
      set the region around the last search target.

- * If you also use library `character-fold+.el' then you can use `M-s =' (command `isearchp-toggle-symmetric-char-fold') to toggle whether character folding is symmetric.
-Note that lazy highlighting can slow down symmetric char folding considerably, so you might also want to use `M-s h L' to turn off such highlighting.

  * When you visit a search hit, you can perform an action on it.
    Use `C-M-RET' (command `isearchp-act-on-demand' - Emacs 22+